manicmachine/CryptKeeper/README.md

 3. **Choose key behavior**

    * **Generate key** (CryptKeeper generates a new symmetric key)
-   * Or provide your own key (depending on your build/UI, supply the Base64 key as required)
+   * Or provide your own key

 4. **Optional: Mask key**